-Returns Number of bytes advanced for write operation
+Number of bytes advanced for write operation

+'''

+uint8_t lwrb_find(const lwrb_t buff, const void bts, lwrb_sz_t len, lwrb_sz_t start_offset, lwrb_sz_t found_idx)

+'''

-uint8_t lwrb_find(const lwrb_t buff, const void bts, size_t len, size_t start_offset, size_t found_idx) Searches for a needle in an array, starting from given offset.
+Searches for a needle in an array, starting from given offset.

 Note: This function is not thread-safe.

 - buff Ring buffer to search for needle in

 - bts Constant byte array sequence to search for in a buffer

 - len Length of the

 - bts array

 - start_offset Start offset in the buffer

 - found_idx Pointer to variable to write index in array where bts has been found Must not be set to NULL